Laura6826/PFDA-assignments/README.md

 ## 1. Introduction

-This project was created to fufill an assessment requirement of Programming for Data Analytics 24-25: 4369, as part of the H.Dip in Science in Data Analytics.
+This project was created to fulfill an assessment requirement of Programming for Data Analytics 24-25: 4369, as part of the H.Dip in Science in Data Analytics.

 Each week, following a series of lectures, an assignment was set, to demonstrate both learning and additional reading/research on the topics discussed in the lectures.

-This repository is collection of my weekly assignments, including some additional guidance and instruction in how to run each Assignment/program.
+This repository is a collection of my weekly assignments, including some additional guidance and instruction on how to run each assignment/program.

 ***